Funding for Groups

 The Fund will support:

-• Other activist projects”
+- Other activist projects

-This fund appears to be continually open but they state that they have a deadline each year of the 20th May.
+Deadline: this fund appears to be continually open but they state that they have a deadline each year of the 20th May.

 More information and information on how to apply here.